Kenny4297/Be-Tethical/README.md

 This project is licensed under the MIT license.

 ## Description
-A full-stack content management system that allows users to post thoughts about any video game, and also comment on others’ thoughts.
+A full-stack content management system that allows users to post thoughts and comments about any video game they enjoy playing.

 ## Motivation
 I wanted to push myself to create an interactive full stack project, at the same time keeping the topic fun and simple.